Dirty Beaches: Early life

-History
+Career

+Dirty Beaches

-Dirty Beaches began as a one-man band, sometimes employing sampling, inspired by Zhang's longtime love of hip hop.
+Dirty Beaches began as a one-man band, sometimes employing sampling, inspired by Zhang's longtime love of hip-hop.
 In addition to his own years moving between countries and on the road touring, films are one of Zhang's influences, particularly those by Wong Kar-wai.
 Zhang said Wong's movies are "usually about the passage of time, and how in relation it distorts your relationship with everything else in life.
 The central Dirty Beaches character is a product of those experiences.
-Of someone traveling long distances in search of something, in exile, misplaced, with no home to return to."
-Zhang has lived in Taipei, Queens, Etobicoke, Honolulu, San Francisco, Shanghai, Vancouver, Montreal, Berlin, Lisbon and Los Angeles, among other cities.

-Dirty Beaches has released work on record labels worldwide since his first album, Old Blood, came out on Montreal's Fixture Records in 2007.
-Dirty Beaches has recorded and toured with musicians such as Dum Dum Girls, U.S. Girls, Tonya Harding, Ela Orleans, and Xiu Xiu.
+Of someone traveling long distances in search of something, in exile, misplaced, with no home to return to".
+As Dirty Beaches, Zhang released work on record labels worldwide after his first album, Old Blood, released on Montreal-based Fixture Records in 2007.
+He recorded and toured with musicians such as Dum Dum Girls, U.S. Girls, Tonya Harding, Ela Orleans, and Xiu Xiu.

 In 2011, Zhang left a kitchen job to play music full-time.
-First touring solo, he then put together a live band with sax player Francesco De Gallo and drummer Jesse Locke.
-On tour, Dirty Beaches moved away from the sample-based rock of Badlands to embrace a more improvised sound.
-In 2012, guitarist Shub Roy and electronic musician Bernardino Femminielli joined Dirty Beaches live and in the studio, and they remain members of the band as of 2013.
+First touring solo, he then put together a live band with saxophone player Francesco De Gallo and drummer Jesse Locke.
+On tour, the band moved away from the sample-based rock of Badlands to embrace a more improvised sound.
+In 2012, guitarist Shub Roy and electronic musician Bernardino Femminielli joined the band live and in the studio.

-After Badlands and several EPs and collaborations, Dirty Beaches recorded 75 minutes of new material in late 2012 and early 2013.
+After Badlands released in 2011, followed by several EPs and collaborations, the band recorded 75 minutes of new material in late 2012 and early 2013.
 One set of songs, Drifters, began at La Brique recording space in Montreal and features Zhang's vocals and songwriting, along with instrumental contributions by Roy, Femminielli, De Gallo, and Locke.
-Using live instruments—guitar, bass, keyboard, drum machines and saxophones—arranged into original loops, none of the eight songs sample previously existent recordings, a change from Zhang's previous methods.
-While he was recording Drifters, Zhang's relationship of several years ended in Canada and he moved to his friend Anton Newcombe's Berlin studio, where he finished the record and also recorded Love is the Devil, an instrumental set of eight songs, in late hours when the studio was not in use.
+Using live instruments such as the guitar, bass, keyboard, drum machines and saxophones arranged into original loops.
+None of the eight songs sampled previously existent recordings, a change from previous methods.
+While he was recording Drifters, Zhang moved to Berlin.
+On the invitation his friend Anton Newcombe of The Brian Jonestown Massacre, he finished the record in Newcombe's studio and also recorded Love is the Devil, an instrumental set of eight songs, in late hours when the studio was not in use.

-Also in 2013, musician and rapper JPEGMafia messaged Zhang via Instagram for career advice.
-Zhang replied: "Just do what you want to do.
-Fuck everyone else.
-Just do it your way."
-Ahead of the release of JPEGMafia's 2018 album Veteran, JPEGMafia shared this interaction and called it "a catalyst to my self-discovery".

-Drifters/Love Is The Devil was released as a double LP, as well as on a single CD and in digital formats, by the Zoo Music label in May 2013.
+Drifters/Love Is The Devil eventually released as a double LP, as well as on a single CD and in digital formats, on the Zoo Music label in May 2013.
 In November, Dirty Beaches played the All Tomorrow's Parties festival in Camber Sands, United Kingdom.